How does Maine state income tax and unemployment insurance work in 2026?

 What a Maine hire through Teamed looks like, day by day:

 Pricing is one number per employee per month, billed in any currency.
 No FX mark-up between your billing currency and the US dollars Teamed remits to Maine.
 Statutory employer cost, UI contributions, workers' compensation premium, and PFML employer share pass through at cost, itemised on every invoice.
-No hidden fees.
 Every line is auditable.
-A named US payroll specialist handles your Maine hires and knows the graduated bracket structure, the $12,000 UI wage base, and the PFML employer FAQ by heart.
-An actual person.
-Not a bot.
+A US employment specialist handles your Maine hires and knows the graduated bracket structure, the $12,000 UI wage base, and the PFML employer FAQ by heart.
+An actual person, not a chatbot or a pooled queue.

-Contractor onboarding, EOR payroll, and entity graduation all live on one platform.
+Contractor onboarding, EOR payroll, and moving to your own entity when the model no longer fits all live on one platform.
 A Maine contractor who converts to W-2 keeps their record.
-That same employee can graduate from EOR to your own US entity without switching systems.
+That same employee can graduate to entity without switching systems.
 One timeline.
 One platform from first hire to entity graduation.

 The PFML benefit launch in May 2026 is the Maine payroll update most multi-state employers missed during open-enrolment season.
 Contributions have been running since January 2025, so the deduction was already on the payslip.
 What changed in May is that employees can now draw on it.
-Your HR team needs a leave-request process, your payroll register needs the PFML split tracked at the employer-employee level, and your named contact at Teamed should already have briefed your account on the employer FAQ.
+Your HR team needs a leave-request process, your payroll register needs the PFML split tracked at the employer-employee level, and your real HR and legal experts at Teamed should already have briefed your account on the employer FAQ.
 If that briefing hasn't happened, that's the first call.